awsdocs/aws-cdk-guide/v2/ref-cli-cmd-import.md

 ## Arguments<a name="ref-cli-cmd-import-args"></a>

-**CDK stack logical ID**  <a name="ref-cli-cmd-import-args-stack-name"></a>
+**CDK stack ID**  <a name="ref-cli-cmd-import-args-stack-name"></a>
-The logical ID of the CDK stack from your app to import resources to\.
+The construct ID of the CDK stack from your app to import resources to\.
 This argument can be provided multiple times in a single command\.
 *Type*: String
 *Required*: No